Get new blog posts sent directly to your email inbox!

 German U-boat U-100, 1940 (public domain via Wikipedia)

-In first successful contested Allied amphibious landing of the war, British and Indian troops land at Italian-occupied Berbera in British Somaliland and take Berbera.
+In the first successful contested Allied amphibious landing of the war, British and Indian troops land at Italian-occupied Berbera in British Somaliland and take Berbera.

 Comments are closed.